Best Options Brokers UK 2025: Top Platforms Reviewed

 - Which markets do you want to trade? — If you want US options (SPY, QQQ, individual US stocks), IBKR or Tastytrade.
 For UK stock options, IBKR or Saxo.

-- What's your account size? — Trading 212 has no minimum.
+- What's your account size? — IG has no minimum for options trading.
 IBKR requires around $10k to avoid monthly fees.
 Saxo requires £25k+ for premium terms.

 - How complex are your strategies? — Simple long calls/puts: any platform.
 Multi-leg spreads: IBKR or Tastytrade.